zeekhoo-okta/generator-okta-oidc-apigee/README.md

+# Introduction
-This is a heavily modified version of Apigee's [oauth andvanced sample](https://github.com/apigee/api-platform-samples/tree/master/sample-proxies/oauth-advanced) by "replacing" the sample Node.js login-app contained in the sample with Okta.
-Apigee is still the OAuth2 Authorization Server, but at a high level, it has also become an "OpenID Connect Client," which authenticates to Okta, the "IdP.""
-By delegating Authentication to Okta, you gain all the benefits of an enterprise-solution grade, secure and fully featured Identity Mangement System.
+This sample builds upon Apigee's excellent [oauth andvanced sample](https://github.com/apigee/api-platform-samples/tree/master/sample-proxies/oauth-advanced) sample project, which demonstrates how to implement OAuth2 Authorization Code flow with Apigee.
+We have modified the sample by **"replacing" the Node.js "login-app" with [Okta](https://developer.okta.com/product)**.
+Apigee is still the OAuth2 Authorization Server, but at a high level it has also become an "OpenID Connect Client," authenticating into Okta (the "IdP").
+By delegating Authentication to Okta, you get to leverage Okta's enterprise grade security Identity Management features.
 Just some of the things you can do with Okta include:
 * Add Social Auth capabilities to your application
 * Seamlessly connect to an 3rd party SAML and OpenID Connect IdPs
 * Provide MFA